Cagliari Turismo, the tourist portal of the City of Cagliari

 Full-price ticket: 3 euro

-Reduced-price ticket: 1,50 euro for students up to the age of 26, people over 65 years old, groups of at least 15 people, training schools and tourist guides)
+Reduced-price ticket: 1,50 euro for students up to the age of 26, people over 65 years old and groups of at least 15 people

 Additional charge for guided tours: 2 euro per person

-Free ticket: children under 6 years old, disabled visitors and their companion, journalists and ICOM members.
+Free admission for children under 6 years old, people with disabilities and their carers, journalists and ICOM members.